roidelapluie/prometheus_covid19/README.md

 Pull requests are accepted.

-This work is licensed under Apache-2.0 license.
+This work is licensed under Apache-2.0 license and is partially based on the Prometheus remote_read example, by the prometheus authors.